mokeyjay/Pixiv-daily-ranking-widget/README.en.md

 2. Delete all files in `storage/app` to enable the application refreshing the ranking data

 ## 🌟 Changelog
+### New Features
+- Riyugo image hosting
 ### Other
-- Removed the invalid Baidu,yinghua image hosting option
+- Removed the invalid Baidu, Imgstop image hosting option

 [History](doc/log.en.md)